 Where we work

-Toy manufacture is increasingly globalized and the Ethical Toy Program is too.
-We have offices in Hong Kong, Shenzhen, Guangzhou, New Delhi, London and New York.
+To support our members and partners around the world, we have offices in Hong Kong, Shenzhen, Dongguan, Ho Chi Minh City, New Delhi, Vancouver, London and New York.

 History of the ICTI Ethical Toy Program

-The focus on protecting workers employed in toy factories worldwide arose in the 1990s following factory fires in Bangkok and Shenzhen which brought an increased focus on workers' health and safety in toy factories.
+The spotlight on protecting workers employed in toy factories worldwide became most clear in the 1990s following factory fires in Bangkok and Shenzhen which brought an increased focus on workers' health and safety in toy factories.

 In 1993, a coalition of industry representatives and NGOs gathered in Hong Kong to draft a Charter for the safe production of toys to protect the rights of toy factory workers.

 Following the production of the Charter, many large toy brands and retailers created their own Codes of Conduct for facilities manufacturing their products.
-By the mid 1990s, there were around 70 different Codes of Conducts for ethical toy manufacture, making it very difficult for toy factories to comply with the varying standards of all their customers and creating significant amounts of duplicate auditing in factories.
+By the mid-1990s, there were around 70 different Codes of Conduct for ethical toy manufacture, making it very difficult for toy factories to comply with the varying standards of all their customers and creating significant amounts of duplicate auditing in factories.

 The International Council of Toy Industries (ICTI) created the Code of Business Practices in 1995.
 The ICTI Code of Business Practices represents one unified ethical manufacturing standard for the industry.
 In 2002, a worldwide auditing process was launched to implement and certify against the ICTI Code of Business Practices, with the goal of driving convergence, raising standards, and reducing duplication of social audits in the global toy industry supply chain.